kaizhang/SnapATAC2/docs/index.rst

 - Blazingly fast preprocessing tools for BAM to fragment files conversion and count matrix generation.
 - One of the best dimension reduction algorithms for single-cell ATAC data.
 - End-to-end analysis pipeline, including preprocessing, dimension reduction, clustering, data integration, peak calling, differential analysis, motif analysis, regulatory network analysis.
-- Seamless integration with other single-cell analysis packages such scanpy.
+- Seamless integration with other single-cell analysis packages such as scanpy.
+- Implementation of fully backed AnnData.

 How to cite
 -----------